-The most popular places for a second home are Florida, New York, California, Texas, Michigan, Arizona and North Carolina.
+The most popular places for a second home are Florida, Tennessee, California, Texas, Michigan, Arizona and North Carolina.

 If you’re thinking about buying a second home, here are some of the benefits to consider: